PointendClick/PointendClick/README.md

 - 👋 Hi, I’m @PointendClick
 - 👀 I’m interested in People
-- 🌱 I’m currently learning Qiskit
+- 🌱 I’m currently learning Qiskit and CCNP
 - 💞️ I’m looking to collaborate on a 16^16 hexhex base system
 - 📫 How to reach me fedntamosh@protonmail.com